 STORM’S OUTSIDE, February 2025

 Every brushstroke here is in conversation with that rich and gorgeous blue colour beneath it.
-As far as I know, this ultramarine colour was beloved of medieval artists and in particular was used to express beauty and to bring the warmth of skin tones into relief.
-I often use grounds which fight with the subject, but in Storm’s Outside, the browns and pinks have a great time with that blue.
+As far as I know, blue was beloved of medieval artists and in particular was used to express beauty and to bring the warmth of skin tones into relief.
+I often use grounds which fight with the subject, but in STORM'S OUTSIDE, the browns and pinks have a great time with that blue.

 The composition references 18th century portraiture.
 With one hand, AJ holds his glass, a few marks suggest the light, with the other, he strokes a lap dog.
 Combined with the form of wingback armchair and chippendale dining chair, the composition echoes and amplifies AJ’s natural elegance.